espocrm/documentation/docs/administration/phone-numbers.md

 It is possible to define preferred country codes at Administration > Settings.
 This will avoid the need to enter the same country code when operating in a specific region.

-When importing records, there is the ability to specify a regional telephone code, so that import values in a regional format will be automatically converted to international.
+When importing records, there is the ability to specify a regional telephone code, so that values in a regional format will be automatically converted to international.
 The same functionality exists for the Lead Capture feature.

 ![Phone numbers](../_static/images/administration/phone-numbers/phone-numbers.png)